MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-need-class-config.md

 # Code 56 - CM_PROB_NEED_CLASS_CONFIG

-This function is reserved for system use.
+This Device Manager error message indicates that Windows is still setting up the class configuration for this device.

 ## Error Code